kaylowisB/app-dev/README.md

 **Knives Out** is a *2019 mystery film* written and directed by **Rian Johnson**.
 It follows the brilliant detective **Benoit Blanc** as he investigates the mysterious death of wealthy author **Harlan Thrombey**.
-> 🕵*"A twisting tale of lies, greed, and family secrets."*
+> *"A twisting tale of lies, greed, and family secrets."*

 ---